FiloSottile/zcash-mini/README.md

 To re-process an existing key instead of generating a new one, use `-key`.

 To generate vanity addresses use `-prefix` or the very, very slow `-regexp`.
+There is no GPU support, so you won't get the performance you would get with [other implementations](https://github.com/plutomonkey/zcash-vanity) (which I have not used or reviewed).

 To get script-friendly output use `-simple`.